-ECO, Inc. conducted periodic site visits throughout the 2019-growing season to observe and evaluate the effectiveness of herbicide applications for control of invasive plant species, to evaluate plant succession, to evaluate performance standards status, and to observe the status of site hydrology.
+ECO, Inc. conducted periodic site visits throughout the 2020-growing season to observe and evaluate the effectiveness of herbicide applications for control of invasive plant species, to evaluate plant succession, to evaluate performance standards status, and to observe the status of site hydrology.
 ECO, Inc. contracted Karen Willard from the University of Arkansas herbarium to conduct vegetation monitoring events during June and September to document the presence, densities, and locations of stands of non-native/invasive plant species and rare plant species tracked as elements of conservation concern by the ANHC.
 Karen marked Google Earth generated aerial photographs in the field to show locations of non-native/invasive and rare plant species.
 The non-native/invasive species aerial maps were used by Jacobs during the growing season as a guide for areas most heavily targeted for herbicide applications.
 The rare species aerial maps were used during the academic research project guidance, mitigation, and approval process.

-The results of the 2019 field observations and monitoring data are compiled herein for the purpose of evaluating the degree of success in controlling non-native/invasive plant species that threaten the rare prairie ecosystem at Woolsey Wet Prairie and to develop and prioritize an action item list for adaptive management activities and goals for the upcoming 2020 growing season.
+The results of the 2020 field observations and monitoring data are compiled herein for the purpose of evaluating the degree of success in controlling non-native/invasive plant species that threaten the rare prairie ecosystem at Woolsey Wet Prairie and to develop and prioritize an action item list for adaptive management activities and goals for the upcoming 2021 growing season.

 In prior years, monitoring activities focused largely on evaluating species richness within each wetland cell and for the overall site.
-During the 2018 and 2019 growing seasons, an increased focus was placed upon the evaluation of adverse impacts to the native prairie plants caused by persistent invasive plant species and the woody plant succession that was adversely affecting the prairie character of the site.
-Observations made during the 2017 and 2018 monitoring activities were used to develop a more aggressive plan of action for controlling invasive and woody plant species in 2018 and 2019.
-Positive results were achieved via this approach that will be continued throughout the 2020-growing season.
+During the 2018, 2019, and 2020 growing seasons, an increased focus was placed upon the evaluation of adverse impacts to the native prairie plants caused by persistent invasive plant species and the woody plant succession that was adversely affecting the prairie character of the site.
+Observations made during the 2017 and 2018 monitoring activities were used to develop a more aggressive plan of action for controlling invasive and woody plant species in 2018, 2019, and 2020.
+Positive results were achieved via this approach that will be continued throughout the 2021-growing season.

-2.0 - 2019 GROWING SEASON OBSERVATIONS
+2.0 - 2020 GROWING SEASON OBSERVATIONS

-The following sections describe observations for each wetland cell during the 2019 growing season.
+The following sections describe observations for each wetland cell during the 2020 growing season.
 For purposes of adaptive management at Woolsey Wet Prairie, invasive plant species include both native and non-native plants that have the potential to outcompete native prairie and wetland plant species in a manner and degree that poses an ecological threat to sustaining the wetland prairie ecosystem.

 Three rare plant species, cluster sedge, Arkansas sedge, and opaque prairie sedge were observed in wetland cell E-1.
-All three are uncommon in this cell and are scattered in low areas that are not inundated for long durations.
 The locations of these rare plant species are shown on the aerial photograph contained within Appendix III.

-Five invasive species were observed in this wetland cell in 2019 that need continued management; however, the densities of these invasives have been greatly reduced as compared to 2018.
-In particular, sericea lespedeza (Lespedeza cuneata), white sweet clover (Melilotus albus), Johnsongrass (Sorghum halepense), small carpetgrass (Arthraxon hispidus), and tall fescue (Schedonorus arundinaceus) are all persisting.
-The locations of the non-native/invasive plant species are marked on the E-1 Aerial Photograph (Appendix IV).
-The invasives are scattered within the cell, but persist in higher densities along the berms of the cell due to disturbances and imported soils when the earthen berms were constructed in 2006.
-Historically, 17 invasive plant species were previously observed in Wetland Cell E-1.
-The management team has experienced significant success in 2019 in terms of reducing density and species richness of invasive plant species.
+Fourteen invasive species were observed in this wetland cell in 2020 that need continued management; however, the densities of these invasives have been greatly reduced as compared to previous years.
+In particular, small carpetgrass (Arthraxon hispidus), Bermuda grass (Cynodon dactylon), Queen Anne's lace (Daucus carota), southern crabgrass (Digitaria ciliaris), smooth crabgrass (Digitaria ischaemum), Korean bushclover (Kummerowia stipulacea), Japanese Bushclover (Kummerowia striata), sericea lespedeza (Lespedeza cuneata), white sweet clover (Melilotus albus), Callery pear (Pyrus calleryana), curly dock (Rumex crispus), bitter dock (Rumex obtusifolius), tall fescue (Schedonorus arundinaceus), and Johnsongrass (Sorghum halepense) are all persisting.
+The locations of the non-native/invasive plant species are marked on the E-1 Aerial Photograph contained within Appendix IV.
+The management team has experienced significant success in 2020 in terms of reducing density and species richness of invasive plant species.